mshafat/allthrusmartphone.xyz/content/blog/reviews/cliqly_in_depth_review.md

 - Some people who are using Cliqly started getting the mass generic pre-written email from other users and even their own email as well.
 It slightly proves that Cliqly is indeed delivering some of the emails, but how much and who's?
 - The support system of Cliqly is not responsive.
 You may have to email them several times to get a response.
 ![Cliqly support](/images/photos/cliqly_support.jpeg "cliqly support is not responsive for weeks sometimes")
-- One guy who is currently in profit with Cliqly (staying from the begining) remarked it right about Cliqly list building and in my opinion the same remark applies to Cliqly in general -- "it is just another game of chance".
+- Finally one guy who is currently in profit with Cliqly (staying from the begining) gave a remark on Cliqly list building and I think the same remark applies to Cliqly in general -- "it is just another game of chance".

 ## Final thought
 Cliqly is not an email marketing business.
 It is just an investment scheme in disguise of email marketing or CPA marketing.
 It feels more like a Ponzy scheme which is defined as: